beehaflich/tipo/README.md

 # tipo

-Quick and small type-detection code for JavaScript
+Quick and small type detection in JavaScript